Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 > The explosion will damage buildings but not rails, vehicules or players.

 ### Defences
-#### South of the train
+#### Toward the enemies
 Use walls and turrets.
 Laser turrets if available.

 We also add capacitors nearby, capacitors can recharge your armor batteries here!

-Also, we build this same setup, somewhere _far_ north of the train, in case the current south defense fails.
+Also, we build this same setup, somewhere _far_ of the train and enemies, in case the current defense fails.
 Huge mini-bases or big storages are one of the usual spots.

 ##### Early/Mid game
 A shotgun is your friend.